4 life-changing reasons to eat asparagus

 This important nutrient is found in good supply in asparagus, with a cup supplying 55.7 micrograms, or over a third of the RDA.

-Scientists have found that vitamin K works hand-in-glove with vitamin D to promote bone and bone cell growth, and an influential study published in BioMed Research International reveals that vitamin K not only supports bone remineralization, but suppresses bone resorption (bone loss) as well.
+Scientists have found that vitamin K works hand-in-glove with vitamin D to promote bone and bone cell growth.
+An influential study published in BioMed Research International reveals that vitamin K not only supports bone remineralization, but suppresses bone resorption (bone loss) as well.

 In fact, a growing body of evidence suggests that vitamin K may help prevent osteoporosis and lower fracture risk in older people - a boon to an aging population.